TheArturthur/CoppermindScraper/Cosmere/Connection.md

 **Hoid**: [[Hoid\|Hoid]] has access to some manifestation of Investiture that allows him to manipulate the Spiritual attribute of Connection.
 The full extent of this ability is unknown, but its primary known use is to help Hoid speak the various languages of the worlds of the cosmere that he visits.
 The ability allows him to Connect to whatever land he is in, temporarily altering his Spiritual aspect to believe that he was raised in that place, allowing him to speak as a native.
 ### Other Uses
 **Lightweaving**: In order to [[/wiki/Surgebinding#Illumination]] properly, a strong spiritual component requiring a certain measure of Connection and a full mental picture of the desired illusion is necessary.
+**Stoneshaping**: Stoneshapers are able to trace Connection within stone through the generations, allowing them to create images of the past with the stone; displaying events, feelings, emotions, and ideas.
 **Allomantic Malatium**: Flaring [[Malatium\|malatium]] allows an [[Allomancer\|Allomancer]] to see not just a malatium shadow of a person, but seems to give them a glimpse into the Spiritual Realm, allowing them to see a vision of a past event in another person's life by seeing their Connection and their past.
 Given the only circumstance in which this effect is seen, it may be a result of flaring malatium at the moment of death and transition to the [[Cognitive Realm\|Cognitive Realm]], rather than a result of simply flaring the metal in and of itself.
 **Allomantic Lerasium**: For normal people, burning [[Lerasium\|lerasium]] forges a permanent Connection between them and [[Preservation\|Preservation]], turning them into a very powerful [[Allomancy\|Mistborn]] by rewriting their spiritual DNA.
 For people who are already Mistborn, the same effect increases their power.
 **Selish Magic**: All magic on [[Sel\|Sel]] (including [[AonDor\|AonDor]], [[Dakhor\|Dakhor]], [[ChayShan\|ChayShan]], [[Forgery\|Forgery]], and [[Bloodsealing\|Bloodsealing]]) requires a Connection to certain lands to function properly.
 The magics will decrease in power the farther from the land the user is, and will not normally work outside of Sel.